New York State Rifle & Pistol Ass'n v. Bruen: Amicus briefs

 More than eighty amici curiae for this case were filed.

 Discrimination and marginalized groups

 Organizations representing American minority groups submitted amicus briefs in support of striking down much of the Sullivan Act as unconstitutional.
 The Bronx Defenders, Brooklyn Defenders Services, and Black Attorneys of Legal Aid opined that the Second Amendment is a "legal fiction" in New York when it comes to people of color.
 According to these public defender and legal aid organizations, some 96% of those arrested for illegal gun possession in New York during 2020 were either Black or Latino.
 The disparate racial impact of the Sullivan Act and other discretionary New York state gun control regulations is "no accident" according to their brief provided to the Court.
 Black Guns Matter, A Girl & A Gun Women's Shooting League, and Armed Equality, an LGBT self-defense group, voiced a similar opinion to the Court in their own amicus brief, calling may-issue "deeply discriminatory".
+A group of retired New York State Supreme Court judges mostly of Italian descent and a group of Italo-American New York attorneys were the Amici Curiae in a brief entitled, Italo-American Jurists and Attorneys in Support of Petitioners.
+This brief describes the anti-Italian immigrant bias of the Sullivan Act and cites numerous sources, which support such a conclusion.
+This brief and the anti-Italian sentiment of the Sullivan Act were referenced by Justice Alito during oral argument.